BasiaFusinska/katacoda-scenarios/r-conversions/explicit.md

 Once you know that the conversions exists you can use `as.<type>` to make it happen.

-As you probably imagine conversion to text usually succeeds:
+As you probably imagine conversions to text usually succeed:

 `as.character(5)
 as.character(factor('a'))